sdam-au/epigraphic_roads/README.md

 I will then assess the usefulness of the method by spotchecking the text of inscriptions and the relevance of their text to the use of the road system.
 I will reevaluate the list of the vocabularies based on the findings.

-I will analyse the frequency of topics occuring on the road related inscriptions, e.g. commercial or military traffic on the roads, individual travellers, physical ammenities, building activities etc. and compare them over space and time (by the Roman Provinces, by centuries).
+I will analyse the frequency of topics occuring on the road related inscriptions, e.g. commercial or military traffic on the roads, individual travellers, physical ammenities, building activities etc. and compare them over space and time (by Roman Provinces, by centuries).

 As a next step, I will overlay the subset of isncriptions with the known datasets of the Roman roads (e.g. Barrington Atlas of the Greek and Roman world, Pleaides) in order to detect any spatial clusters of inscriptions away from the course of known roads.
 This was a new (undiscovered) Roman roads could be detected, but also the relation between roads and spatial dispositions of inscriptions can be verified.

 ## Authors
 * Petra Hermankova [![](https://orcid.org/sites/default/files/images/orcid_16x16.png)](https://orcid.org/0000-0002-6349-0540), SDAM project, Aarhus University, petra.hermankova@cas.au.dk